aeckhoff/Plugin--LW-FeatureToggle/README.md

 Plugin--LW-FeatureToggle
 ========================

-Feature Toggle System to easily switch Features on and off via a configuration
+First very simple implementation of a Feature Toggle System to easily switch Features on and off via a configuration.

 **Feature Configuration**: loads Feature States by a Feature Set Name from a configuration File